rongrimes/weewx-tempest-pi/README.md

 However, there is not a straightforward cookbook approach to setting up WeeWX with a WeatherFlow Tempest; hence this document.
 I hope it helps someone.

-This document assumes basic knowledge of a Raspberry Pi and of Linux.
+This document assumes basic knowledge of Linux and a Raspberry Pi if you're using one.
 If this does not describe you and you want a more detailed approach let me know.
 I (may, will) add more details in relevant places.

 June 2022